zhiwae97/J296_Final_Project/README.md

   #### Data Source ####
   __1. The Shelter Animals Count National Database__

   This original dataset is acquired through official request to [The Shelter Animals Count](https://www.shelteranimalscount.org/).
 However, this dataset is huge (127 megabytes) and was not fit for OpenRefine or google doc.
 Therefore, I used R studio to extract the portions I needed to perform further analysis.
-Original Data can be viewed [here](链接链接)
+Original Data can be viewed [here]([Original]shelter_animal_count_full_data.csv.zip)

   1.1 Subset: California Data

   The first subset I extracted is all data with a [state] value of CA. It contains all available shelter data in California.
-Data can be viewed [here](链接链接)
+Data can be viewed [here]([For_analysis]California_Shelter_Data.csv)

   1.2 subset: All State Euthanasia by Year

   The second subset is all state euthanasia numbers by year.
 It contains only euthanasia numbers in each state and which year the data was for.
-Data can be viewed [here](链接链接).
+Data can be viewed [here]([For_analysis]California_Shelter_Data.csv).

   __2. The Best Friends Animal Society State-by-state Ranking data__

   This data is published by Best Friends Animal Society and can be accessed [here](https://s3fs.bestfriends.org/s3fs-public/211907_State%20Ranking%202021_ECM.pdf).
-Analyzed data can be viewed [here](链接链接)
+This has been used as a reference but I decided not to use it for analysis.

-  *Creator's note: Please not that while Best Friends Animal Society's data is called no-kill, it is not the actual number of euthnasia.
+  *Creator's note: Please note that while Best Friends Animal Society's data is called no-kill, it is not the actual number of euthnasia.
 Their calculation method is introduced in their [methodology page](https://bestfriends.org/map-methodology).*

   #### Interview Source ####